Crisis stifles Italian firms' competitiveness drive

 Marly's is the kind of Italian manufacturer that typically competes strongly on international markets, making high-end women's clothes under its own label and for top fashion brands such as Carlo Pignatelli and Kathleen Madden.

-A company with annual sales of 16.5 million euros, Marly's is based near the historic city of Vicenza in the Veneto, a region thick with small and medium-sized companies (SMEs) which have long exported goods and components to the huge German market across the Alps.
+A company with annual sales of 16.5 million euros (13 million pounds), Marly's is based near the historic city of Vicenza in the Veneto, a region thick with small and medium-sized companies (SMEs) which have long exported goods and components to the huge German market across the Alps.

 Even though the ECB's benchmark rate has fallen to a record low 0.75 percent, the cost of corporate credit in Italy now reflects more the general risk associated with the state and the cost of sustaining its mammoth 2 trillion debt.